All Episodes

 He is in an undisclosed location.

-If you can identify the jurisdiction that he is receiving quality health care in right now.
+Don't forget, you could win your very own free Rush Limbaugh guest host if you can identify the jurisdiction that he is receiving quality health care in right now.

-Rush will be back uh Thursday, Thursday.
+Rush will be back Thursday, Thursday.

-He's just scouting out the quality of health care.
+He's just scouting out the quality of healthcare.

-We had uh people say New Zealand, Singapore.
+We had people say New Zealand, Singapore.

 We're talking about this hate, this idea that demonizing the haters, the racists, the homophobes, and all the rest out there.

-There'd been all these pieces in the paper, including one from Francois Ouluz, the provost of the University of Ottawa, saying, Oh, well, you know, we're not like all you right-wing haters down there.
+There'd been all these pieces in the paper, including one from Francois Olus, the provost of the University of Ottawa, saying, Oh, well, you know, we're not like all you right-wing haters down there.

-There is a there's a strategy here.
+You know, there's a strategy here.

 The idea is to criminalize, criminalize conservative arguments.

-So if every time you make a conservative argument, they say, Oh no, that's racist, oh no, that's homophobic, then in effect you can't talk about anything except on their terms.
+So if every time you make a conservative argument, they say, oh, no, that's racist.

-Let's go to Susan in Hartford, Connecticut.
+Let's go to Susan in Hartford, Connecticut, hitherto the insurance capital of the United States.

 Susan, great to have you with us.